 - Or being regarded as having such an impairment.

 We could spend all day deconstructing contradicting, nuanced legal terms.
-But it’s clear that these broad definitions are in place to protect — not harm — disabled individuals.
+But it’s clear that these broad definitions are in place to protect, disabled individuals.
+Not harm them.

 And if anything, federal law is clear that a tenant must in fact have a disability that limits “major life activities.”
 The Americans with Disabilities Act (ADA) speaks directly to this issue, and outlines these as functions such as “caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.”